Blog

 What “Refusal” Really Means in Grenada CBI

-Many applicants assume it means the end of the road.
-In reality, not every negative outcome is a final denial, and the distinction matters more than most people realize.
+Many applicants mistakenly believe that a refusal signifies the end of their journey.
+In reality, not every negative outcome is a definitive denial, and the distinction matters more than most people realise.

 At a high level, Grenada CBI applications can face three very different outcomes when something goes wrong: